sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 A simple example that uses sas-auth-browser in the [examples](./examples) directory.

-Additionally, before a rest api is made to the viya server, you should first check to see if the cookie session is still valid.
+Additionally, before a rest api call is made to the viya server, you should first check to see if the cookie session is still valid.

 ```ts
 const sasAuthInstance = sasAuthBrowser.createCookieAuthenticationCredentialInstance({